-- Exty Years from Now: The Big Applesauce, fifty years on.
+- Exty Years from Publication: The Big Applesauce, fifty years on.

 - Evil Twin: Mars has an entire race of these.

-- Fish Out of Temporal Water: A man in the present day (e.g. 1930), played by vaudeville comic El Brendel, is killed by lightning on a golf course, and revived by scientists fifty years later purely as an experiment.
-They give him the name Single-0, then forget about him.
+- Fish out of Temporal Water: A man in the present day (e.g. 1930), played by vaudeville comic El Brendel, is killed by lightning on a golf course, and revived by scientists fifty years later purely as an experiment.
+They give him the name Single-0 (Brendel's standard character was named "Ollie"), then forget about him.
 Fortunately the kind-hearted J-21 is there to take Single-0 under his wing.